There are surprises on walks, many of them small, many that will be missed if you are not in the right mind to see them.

 A third surprise today is street art on walls leading down stairs to the river.
 Colorful, eccentric, imaginative, even obscene, the shapes, colors, and graffiti are difficult to ignore.

-Sameness is comforting, but if I didn’t see odd stuff I just don’t feel right.
+Sameness is comforting, but if I don’t see odd stuff, wherever I go, I just don’t feel like things are right.

 Heaven is the only perfect place only a few are ever going to see.